JustSustainabilityDesign/savetheAI/_pages/water.md

 ---
 Every time you use an AI chatbot like ChatGPT, it consumes water.
 Using ChatGPT’s latest model, GPT-4:
 - Writing a **100-word email consumes about 500ml of water** (17 oz).[^1]
-- **10 to 50 queries consume about 2 litres** of water.[^2]
+- **10 to 50 queries consume about 2 litres** of water (½ gallon).[^2]

 Additionally, training a model like GPT-3 in Microsoft’s US data centres can consume 5.4 million litres of water.[^2] Given that the latest model GPT-4 is larger and more advanced, it’s likely that its numbers are even higher.

-The global AI demand in 2027 is projected to require 4.2 and 6.6. billion cubic meters of water withdrawal, surpassing the annual water use of 4 - 6 countries the size of Denmark, or about half of the United Kingdom’s total annual withdrawals.[^2]
+The global AI demand in 2027 is projected to require 4.2 and 6.6. billion cubic meters of water withdrawal, surpassing the annual water use of 4–6 countries the size of Denmark, or about half of the United Kingdom’s total annual withdrawals.[^2]

 This hidden water cost comes from the infrastructure needed to power and cool AI systems and the manufacturing of chips and servers.
 What’s more, the water used often has to be drinking quality because impurities can damage the servers.[^2]

 ## How AI Uses Water
 Understanding AI’s water impact requires distinguishing between water withdrawal and water consumption.

 **Water withdrawal:** Freshwater taken from the ground or surface water sources and used temporarily or permanently for industrial purposes.

 **Water consumption:** The amount of water evaporated, transpired, or otherwise removed from the immediate water environment.

 **AI’s water footprint spans three main areas:**

 On-Site Water for Data Centre Cooling (Scope 1)
 - Data centres require cooling systems that often rely on fresh water to manage server heat:
-  - **Cooling towers** evaporate water to dissipate heat, with about 80% of water withdrawn is consumed.[^2]
+  - **Cooling towers** evaporate water to dissipate heat, with about 80% of the withdrawn water consumed.[^2]
   - **Air cooling with evaporation** uses water to cool air in hot or dry climates, consuming roughly 70% of the water withdrawn.[^2]
   - **Dry cooling** avoids water use but increases energy consumption, potentially shifting the water burden to electricity generation.